 Before I quit my day job, I decided I needed a bunch of padding for slow months built up in an emergency fund.
 I wouldn’t have been comfortable without it.
 Once I actually got that emergency self employment account past $10,000, I did quit my day job and my husband and I sat down and figured out when I’d actually ever touch that money.

-I decided to set up a separate ING savings account just for my blogging income.
+I decided to set up a separate ING savings account just for my blogging income, having any business savings account can help.
 That emergency fund has become the self employment account that I mentioned above.
 I made sure it was built up to at least $10,000 before jumping into working from home and giving up the day job I disliked.
 Since I pay myself $1650 biweekly, I know I have at least 6 paychecks waiting around for me.
 If I ever need to be paid and I haven’t made enough in a particular month, then I will eat into my padding.
 Thankfully, that hasn’t happened yet.

 One-Time Business Expenses

-I am attending my first ever blogging conference at the end of this month, the Financial Blogger Conference 2011.
+I am attending the best blogging conference next month, the Financial Blogger Conference.
 It will cost me about $800 for the entire 3 day trip, but I think it’s going to be totally worth it!
 That cost as well as any future conference costs will be taken out of my self employment account.
 Any other large, one-time expenses like a new laptop if mine crashes would be taken from the emergency fund too.
 If that means it will dip below my happy mark, so be it.
 I’ll make sure to work on getting it back over the hump within the next month or two.

 I have around $500-$1000 of blogging expenses in any given month since I do outsource my social media, my newsletter, and I am having niche sites built.
 I’ve also bought another blog already and plan to buy more.
 Given all of that, I may have a month in the future that I can’t cover all of these expenses with the $5000-$7000 bring in.
 If that happens, I will have to dip below my magic $10,000 mark and build it back up in the following months.